ARC Future Fellowship

 Melanie sits on the editorial boards of Convergence: The journal of research into new media technologies (Sage), Reconstruction: An interdisciplinary cultural studies community, Replay: The Polish journal of Game Studies, and ROMChip.
 She is an Associate Member of the Centre for Media Arts and Innovation (CMAI, UTS), an invited Honorary Associate, Centre for Media History (Macquarie), an inaugural member of the advisory committee for the Strong Museum's World Videogame Hall of Fame, and was a founding board member of the Digital Games Research Association Australia (DiGRAA).

-In 2017, Melanie is serving as the track co-chair for the "Game histories and regional game studies" track for DiGRA2017.
-She is also joining the Mahoney Prize committee of the Computers, Information and Society SIG.
+In 2018, Melanie is chairing the Mahoney Prize committee of the Computers, Information and Society SIG.

 |Phone:||+61 8 82012619|